jugmac00/til/zope/why-is-setuptools-a-runtime-requirement-for-zope-projects.md

 Still confused?

-While no longer recommended for new projects, this approach was used to split large packages, and retrieve the contents from more than one location.
+While [pkg_resources-style namespace packages](https://packaging.python.org/guides/packaging-namespace-packages/#creating-a-namespace-package) are no longer recommended for new projects, this approach was used to split large packages, and retrieve the contents from more than one location.

 ## examples from the wider Zope universe